Android-for-Python/Android-for-Python-Users/README.md

 * The buildozer.spec `source.exclude_dir` is used, as `source.include_ext` has priority, so some files in the excluded directory may not be excluded.

+* There is a `setup.py` from some other build tool in the project directory.

 # Debugging

 ## Install App on Android